-At BTG Labs we are committed to helping customers discover the root cause of adhesion failure and design new products and processes to avoid adhesion failure.
-With the help of BTG Labs and Surface Analyst™ technology, many customers frequently have Eureka Moments when they understand that the material handling process at their organization has encountered a glitch — including when a seemingly unsubstantial purchasing decision can inadvertently introduce chemical contamination into critical surfaces that are being prepared for bonding.
+At Brighton Science, we are committed to helping customers discover the root cause of adhesion failure and design new products and processes to avoid adhesion failure.
+With the help of Brighton Science's expert scientists and Surface Analyst™ technology, many customers have Eureka Moments when they understand that the material handling process at their organization has encountered a glitch — including when a seemingly unsubstantial purchasing decision can inadvertently introduce chemical contamination into critical surfaces that are being prepared for bonding.

 Read below to learn more about how to maintain chemically clean surfaces for the entirety of your manufacturing process — including real-world examples regarding some of our customers’ own Eureka Moments.